sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 # Sourcegraph roadmap

-We want Sourcegraph to be the best way to answer questions and get unblocked while writing, reviewing, or reading code.
+We want Sourcegraph to be:

+- **For developers:** the best way to answer questions and get unblocked while writing, reviewing, or reading code.
+- **For organizations** (engineering leaders and internal tools teams): the infrastructure for developer tools and data.

 This roadmap shows what's planned for the next 12 months.
 See the [Sourcegraph master plan](https://about.sourcegraph.com/plan) for our high-level product vision.

 **Next release:** [Sourcegraph 3.3 release plan](https://github.com/sourcegraph/sourcegraph/issues/2931) (ships on April 20, 2019).